Fuel System

 POWER

 Let’s go back to Wide Open Throttle (WOT).
-On a lawnmower, you can get away with just one main jet.
+On a lawnmower, you can get away with just one main jet (we don’t usually care about fuel economy or pollution with a lawnmower)

 On a vehicle, only one main jet would be great if you only wanted power, or only economy – but not both.

-If we have a second main jet kick in at full throttle, that is larger for more power, we could win.
+If we could have a second main jet kick in at full throttle, one that is larger for more power, we could have both!

-Alternatively, we could have a large enough main jet for power, but restrict it with something (so the hole is smaller) when we cruise then remove that restriction at WOT (let’s control that with vacuum – WOT = no vacuum).
+Many carburetors have a large enough main jet for full power, but restrict it with something (so the hole is smaller) when we cruise then remove that restriction at WOT (let’s control that with vacuum – WOT = no vacuum).
 We could win!

 These two methods are used!
-Metering Rods (restrictions) are used in some carbs (like Carter, Rochester, and Edelbrock), while some carbs use an additional jet called a Power Valve (like Holley does).
+Metering Rods (restrictions) are used in some carbs (like Carter, Rochester, and Edelbrock), while other carbs use an additional jet called a Power Valve (like Holley does).

-The stolen-from-a-textbook image here incorrectly shows metering rods being controlled by the throttle (you can’t always trust the textbook to get it right).
+The stolen-from-a-textbook image shown below incorrectly shows metering rods being controlled by the throttle (you can’t always trust the textbook to get it right) – they are usually pulled down (closed) by engine vacuum, and pushed up by a spring when that vacuum is gone

 Wide Open None Maximum N/A 12-13:1